 Social media is hugely popular in China, which makes it a perfect place for companies to market their products and services.
-According to one report in January 2017, about 70% of Chinese marketers will spend their advertising resources on social networking and video sites (source: eMarketer).
-However, the key players and rules of engagement are different than in the West, which means it can be hard to know where to begin.
-There are five golden rules to follow if you want to successfully navigate your way through the maze.
+In fact, about 70% of Chinese marketers will spend their advertising resources on social networking and video sites (source: eMarketer).
+However, the key players and rules of engagement are different than in the West, which can make it hard to know where to begin.
+That’s why we’ve put together five golden rules for successful Chinese social media marketing.

 THE FIVE GOLDEN RULES OF CHINESE SOCIAL MEDIA MARKETING

 Nearly 100% of 14-47 year olds in China now own a smartphone, and half use their phones to access the internet roughly 25 times a day (source: World Economic Forum).
 This means you should make your social media content mobile friendly if you want to reach the majority of users.

 Mass marketing won’t cut it in China.
 Social media users overwhelmingly favor small-scale interactions with individuals.
 If you want to make an impact, you’ll need to provide tailored, meaningful content for each of your users.
 Using social media tools may help you start building more personal relationships with consumers.